unkn0wnAPI/sysadmin-scripts/Linux/Video Merger/README.md

 ## Configuration

-The script uses `argparse` allows users to tweak the following script parameters:
+The script uses `argparse`, which allows users to tweak the following script parameters:

 | Script argument           | Description                                                         | Default Value |
 | ------------------------- | ------------------------------------------------------------------- | ------------- |